-Host Communication
+4 Host Communication

-Descriptor lists and data buffers, collectively called the host communication, reside in the host memory and manage the actions and status related to buffer management.
-This chapter also provides a functional description of the 21140.
+This chapter describes descriptor lists and data buffers, which are collectively called the host communication area, that manage the actions and status related to buffer management.
+Commands and signals that control the functional operation of the 21140A are also described.